The Texas Higher Education Coordinating Board Student Representative Application Process

 A non-voting student representative has the following powers and duties:

 A non-voting student representative is not a state officer.
 A non-voting student representative has the same powers and duties as the members of Texas Higher Education Coordinating Board, including the right to attend and participate in meetings of the board, except that the student representative:

 (1) may not vote on any matter before the board or make or second any motion before the board; and

 (2) is not counted in determining whether a quorum exists for a meeting of the board or in determining the outcome of any vote of the board.

 1) The Office of Academic Affairs has been charged with working with each institution in the selection process.
 Each institution within the A&M System is required to use the applications available at the following links to solicit applicants for the position of non-voting student representative to the THECB.

-2) November 1 or sooner, the student government at each A&M System Member university and the Health Science Center “shall solicit applicants for appointment to the next regular term of the position of non-voting student representative.”
-This regular term will be from June 1, 2013 through May 31, 2014.
+2) November 1 or sooner, the student government at each A&M System Member university “shall solicit applicants for appointment to the next regular term of the position of non-voting student representative.”
+This regular term will be from June 1, 2014 through May 31, 2015.

-3) January 1 or sooner, the student government at each A&M System Member university and the Health Science Center shall: a) “select five applicants as the student government’s recommendation for the position of non-voting student representative;” and b) send the applications of such applicants to the chancellor of the A&M System.
+3) January 1 or sooner, the student government at each A&M System Member university shall: a) “select five applicants as the student government’s recommendation for the position of non-voting student representative;” and b) send the applications of such applicants to the chancellor of the A&M System.